gary30hii/Coursework--Programming---Algorithm-/Readme.md

 # Theme Park Booking System

-This program serves as a theme park booking system, designed for coursework in programming and algorithm.
+This program functions as a booking system for a theme park, created for coursework in programming and algorithm design using the C language.

 ## Overview